mozumder/django-mozumder/README.rst

     ./manage.py build

-This creates the apps models along with admin and template components.
-In addition, this adds the app to the INSTALLED_APPS settings.py configuration, as well as adding the apps urls to the project urls.py.
+This creates the apps models along with migrations, admin, and template components.
+In addition, this adds the app to the INSTALLED_APPS project settings.py configuration, as well as adding the apps urls to the project urls.py.

-From here, we continue with the usual Django development process of creating migration files and running the migrations in order to create the database schema:
+From here, we continue with the usual Django development process of running the migrations in order to create the database schema:

 ::

-    ./manage.py makemigrations
     ./manage.py migrate
     ./manage.py createsuperuser